QuentinRa/blog.quentinra.dev/info/java/tests/asserts.md

 [Go back](..)

 There is a native keyword ``assert`` in Java.
-Unfortunately, it's not enable by default so you should not use them.
+Unfortunately, it's not enabled by default so you should not use them.

 Run ``java`` with `-ea` or `-enableassertions` to enable assertions.
 You can enable them only in a package